kumarsintu/Hostel-Management-App/README.md

 # Hostel-Management-App
-* A hostel management app using Flask, HTML and CSS.
+* A hostel management app using python, Flask, HTML and CSS.

 ## Features:
 * Login and Register options.